code4it-dev/c4it-hugo/content/article/2025/117-httplogging-asp-net/index.md

 Where can I find the message?
 For the sake of this article, I decided to use Seq!

-Seq is a popular log sink (well, as you may know, my favourite one!), that is easy to install and to integrate with .NET.
-I've thoroughly explained how to use Seq in conjunction with .NET in [this article](https://www.code4it.dev/blog/logging-with-ilogger-and-seq/) and in other ones.
+**Seq is a popular log sink** (well, as you may know, my favourite one!), that is easy to install and to integrate with .NET.
+I've thoroughly explained how to use Seq in conjunction with ASP.NET in [this article](https://www.code4it.dev/blog/logging-with-ilogger-and-seq/) and in other ones.

 In short, the most important change in your application is to add Seq as the log sink, like this: